yxlin/yxlin.github.io/index.md

 > devtools::install_github("yxlin/ggdmc")

 or from source tarball.
-You can email me at, <yishin.lin@utas.edu.au>
+You can email me at, <yishinlin001@gmail.com>
 to request a copy of the software for FREE!)

 > install.packages("ggdmc_0.2.3.7.tar.gz", repos = NULL, type="source")